 BEFORE YOU ARRIVE AT DICKINSON

 .
 If you would like transportation to campus from the Harrisburg airport or train/bus station, you must communicate your travel plans with email@example.com.
 Students participating in Pre-Orientation should plan to arrive on August 23.

 no later than July 1.
 Any student who has not completed form by their arrival day will not be able to directly check-in to their room upon arrival.

 Academic Advising and Course Selection - International students and U.S. citizens living abroad will not receive phone call during the times indicated.
 Instead, they will be contacted via their Dickinson e-mail account during the first two weeks in July to begin the advising process.
 This is ideally accomplished through a Skype call scheduled in advance.
 If that is not possible, an exchange of emails with a Summer Advisor will help you focus on the best courses for you.
-Students should monitor their Dickinson e-mail and begin thinking about the courses for which they would like to register.
+Students should monitor their Dickinson e-mail and begin thinking about which courses for which they would like to register.
 Once these courses are reviewed and discussed, the alternate PIN will be e-mailed to the student, and the student will enter courses during the course-selection time period.

 Packing - It is challenging to decide what to bring to campus!
 The weather in Carlisle will be very warm during your first month here and then will get cooler in late September.
 By November, temperatures may drop to freezing.
 It will be necessary to have warm clothing and a thick winter coat.
 A coat in the U.S. will cost about $80 to $200 depending on the quality.
 Consider your suitcase space and your budget to decide whether you will buy winter clothes here or bring them with you.